Health Benefits of Cinnamon

 Drug Interactions and Safety

-Sprinkling some cinnamon on your toast or eating a cinnamon roll is not going to affect the medication that you may be taking.
-However, if you decide to use therapeutic doses of cinnamon you should discuss your plans with your health care provider.
-This is especially true if you are taking any of the following medications or have the conditions listed:
+Sprinkling some cinnamon on your toast or eating a cinnamon roll is not going to affect the medication you may be taking.
+However, if you decide to use therapeutic doses of cinnamon, you should discuss your plans with your health care provider.
+This is especially true if you take any of the following medications or have the conditions listed:

 • Diabetes medication